fhinson/divhacks/README.md

 2. Explore the dataset and report your findings using either data or plots to answer the following question: among 0 – 9, which digits are easier to predict than others?
 What could be the reasons in your opinion?

 3. Design and implement a binary classifier (EASY or HARD) for all MNIST training data using the above so-obtained labeled data -- while using the 10K test data for testing.
-Report your training and test accuracy.
-Please remember to use the validation set from your training data to tune your classifier as needed.
+Report your *training* and *test* accuracy.
+Please remember to use the *validation dataset* from your *training dataset* to tune your classifier as needed (but not using your *test dataset*).
+If you're hazy about the differences between *training*, *validation* and *test* datasets, please ask one of the technical mentors for clarification, or read this [Overstack article](https://stats.stackexchange.com/questions/19048/what-is-the-difference-between-test-set-and-validation-set).

 ### Advanced tasks (optional)